 Diluted earnings per share is calculated by adjusting the weighted average number of shares outstanding to assume conversion of all potentially dilutive shares.
 The Company has four categories of potentially dilutive shares: stock options, restricted shares (Note 25), deferred share units (Note 27) and convertible debentures (Note 17).
 For the stock options, restricted shares and deferred share units, the number of dilutive shares is based on the number of shares that could have been acquired at fair value with the assumed proceeds, if any, from their exercise (determined using the average market price of the Company's shares for the period then ended).
-For the convertible debentures, the number of dilutive shares is based on the number of common shares into which the elected amount would then be convertible.
-The number of shares calculated as described above is comparable to the number of shares that would have been issued assuming the vesting of the stock compensation arrangement and conversion of debentures.
+For the convertible debentures, the number of dilutive shares is based on the number of shares calculated as described above is comparable to the number of shares that would have been issued assuming the vesting of the stock compensation arrangement and conversion of debentures.